millette/aurtier/readme.md

 $ npm install --save aurtier
 ```

+## New since version 0.2.0
+The <http://www.985fm.ca/baladodiffusion.php> html was updated
+in December 2016.
+Upgrading to aurtier version 0.2.0 is thus
+necessary.

 ## New since version 0.1.0
 The cli now uses [update-notifier][] to let the user know about updates to this program.